The Consequences of Destroying the Tree that is Protected and How to Avoid Them

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What is the consequence if I do work on a protected tree without permission?

-If you work on a protected tree without obtaining the necessary authorizations, you could be subject to substantial fines and even imprisonment.
+If you work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.

-Can I appeal a TPO or preservation order?
+Can I appeal an TPO or preservation order?

-Can I take down a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion